Tuesday, October 16, 2018

 Mr. Aidan Connolly, Alltech

 Big data in technology is all the rage, and the promise of its application in dairy farming is intriguing.
-But can technology and AI fully replace human labor and the importance of cow sense and human judgement in operating a dairy farm?
+But can technology and AI fully replace human labor and the importance of cow sense and human judgment in operating a dairy farm?
 The discussion will be provocative and the answers may surprise you!

 Relationships Between Undigested and Physically Effective Fiber in Lactating Dairy Cows